It’s hard to see the looming threat of war with Ethiopia as you walk Eritrea’s tree-lined boulevards or enter its Italian-style cafes.

 Both sides have rejected that solution.

-Analysts say it is unlikely much will change on the border, even if the commission closes as expected on Friday—except psychologically.
+Analysts say it is unlikely much will change on the border, even if the commission closes as expected on Friday — except psychologically.
+The tensions of the past five years are unlikely to diminish.

 ”It’s highly possible that the end of the [commission] will be a non-event and will leave the situation in a vacuum,” said Francois Grignon, Africa programme director for the International Crisis Group.